A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 Robin snorted softly.

-"Go get those bullets out… I don't want you to sound like a bloody maracas when you fuck me…"
+"Go get those bullets out… I don't want you so sound like a bloody maracas when you fuck me…"

 Robin fell asleep to the sound of Slade's quiet chuckle.

-"I can't change." he told Robin sadly.
-"It might come back, but no one knows for sure…"
+"I can't change."
+He told Robin sadly.
+"It might come back, but no one knows…"

 "Oh, poor you, just being a normal gorgeous guy…" Robin smirked at the blond.